John Pepper

 Fortunate to work alongside University volunteers, trustees, faculty, foundations, and corporations, Jen assisted in raising money for research funding, building projects, new undergraduate courses and programming, and in support of academic positions.
 She began her career at U.Va. working in the U.Va.
 Career Center office managing the Employer Relations Team and the On-Grounds Interviewing Program.

 Jen has been recognized by the Eastern Association of Colleges and Employers (EACE) with the association’s award for Innovation and is energized by designing creative and customized career programs to meet students’ needs in an ever-evolving economy.
 Jen holds a Master’s degree in Education from U.Va. and a Master’s degree in English Education from Hofstra University.
 She and her husband founded the Big Blue Door Improv Comedy School and Theater in Charlottesville in 2012.
-She spends as much time as possible with her 6-year-old daughter, Ellie Grace.
+She spends as much time as possible with her 12-year old daughter.

 Debby (Debs) Stanford